chimay/wheel/README.md

 ## TODO

 - create interactive menus
-- t:wheel, w:wheel containing local wheel coordinates
 - modes
   + 1 location per tab
   + 1 circle per tab
   + 1 torus per tab
+- moving things
+- autogroup
+- batch

 # Introduction

+## Goal

 Wheel is a plugin for Vim or Neovim aimed at managing buffer groups.

 In short, this plugin let you organize your buffers by creating as many buffer groups as you need, add the buffers you want to it and quickly navigate between :

-- Buffers of the same group
-- Buffer groups
+- Buffers of the same group - Buffer groups

 Note that :

-- A location contains a name, a filename, as well as a line & column number
-- A buffer group, in fact a location group, is called a circle
-- A set of buffer groups, or a category, is called a torus (a circle of circles)
-- The list of toruses is called the wheel
+- A location contains a name, a filename, as well as a line & column number - A buffer group, in fact a location group, is called a circle - A set of buffer groups, or a category, is called a torus (a circle of circles) - The list of toruses is called the wheel

-## Goal

-Wheel helps you to organize your files in groups that you create yourself, following your workflow.
-You only add the files you want, where you want.
-For instance, if you have a "organize" group with agenda & todo files, you can quickly alternate them.
-Then, if you suddenly got an idea to tune Vim, you switch to the "vim" group with your favorites configuration files in it.
-Same process, to cycle, alternate or display the files.
-Note that the toruses containing all these groups can be saved on a file and loaded later.
-Over time, your groups will grow and adapt to your style.

-## Why do you need three levels of grouping ?
+### Why do you need three levels of grouping ?

 At first glance, managing groups with circles in a torus seems to be sufficient.
 But with time, the torus grows big, and a third level helps you to organize your files by groups and categories:

-  - The wheel contains all the toruses
-  - Each torus contains a category of files, e.g.:
+  - The wheel contains all the toruses - Each torus contains a category of files, e.g.:
     + configuration, development, publication
   - Each circle contains a project, e.g.:
-    + emacs or vifm circles in configuration torus
-    + shell or elisp in development torus
-    + tea or art in publication torus
+    + emacs or vifm circles in configuration torus + shell or elisp in development torus + tea or art in publication torus

+### A wheel that follows you

+Torus helps you to organize your files in groups that you create yourself, following your workflow.
+You only add the files you want, where you want.
+For instance, if you have a "organize" group with agenda & todo files, you can quickly alternate them, or display them in two windows.
+Then, if you suddenly got an idea to tune vim, you switch to the "vim" group with your favorites configuration files in it.
+Same process, to cycle, alternate or display the files.
+Over time, your groups will grow and adapt to your style.

+## Features

+- Easy navigation
+  + Jump to matching window if available
+- May be saved in torus file
+- TODO Moving elements
+- TODO Display files
+  + In header-line tabs
+  + In split windows
+- TODO Autogroup
+- TODO Batch operations

 ## History